|What should I check when buying a used C4 or C4 Picasso|

 Check the wipers and windscreen.
 Early blades were prone to flexing and letting the rubber unseat causing the blade to come in contact with the screen and scratch it.
 If the wiped area is badly scratched it may fail an MOT when it becomes due.
 The plastic trim that runs down the side of the windscreen on the drivers side of the car can become loose, it sticks out a few MM from the top where it joins the roof.
 Rare but covered under warranty if the car is under 3 years or 60,000 miles

 Check the tyres!
 Citroën C4's come specified with Michelins.
-On the VTR+ and above there 17inch Exalto's and cost around £140 each to replace.
+On the VTR+ and above they're 17inch Exaltos and cost around £150 each to replace.
 If there is any doubt about them get them changed before you buy.

 Check the rear Tailgate Lock.
 This is a known issue and can cause problems with the central locking.
 The tailgate should NOT 'pop' open when you unlock the car.
-Read for more information
+Read - Click Here - for more information

 On the VTS/Exclusive the 'follow round corner' headlights have auto self levelling which can fail.
 The lights drop down and won't raise to driving position due to a sensor fault.
 Try them out a few times by switching on and off to see that they do auto reset.